Establishing a start-up is no easy feat, and every start-up requires a lot of groundwork and careful research.

 - Smaller development cycle

 As it is an iterative process, you will set a hypothesis and develop the product to test them.
-It means that creating huge products with no customer feedback is merely unfeasible, and the development of untested hypothesis is limited.
+It means that creating huge products with no customer feedback is merely unfeasible, and the development of untested assumptions is limited.

 - Increased flexibility

 Before the lean methodology, entrepreneurs would develop full-blown products and companies based on assumptions.
-If the assumption was wrong, the start-up had little ability to shift it due to a lot of sunk cost and framework built into the wrong product.
+If the hypothesis was wrong, the start-up had little ability to shift it due to a lot of sunk cost and framework built into the wrong product.
 The lean methodology forces flexibility simply since many experiments will fail – which is a good thing!
 Better fail in an

 - The product is never "complete."